Frequently Asked Questions

 What kind of information does the Local Area Unemployment Statistics (LAUS) program provide?

-The LAUS program provides monthly and annual average estimates of civilian labor force, employment, unemployment, and the unemployment rate for about 7,500 subnational
+The LAUS program provides monthly and annual-average estimates of civilian labor force, employed people, unemployed people, and unemployment rates for approximately 7,000 unique

-areas, small labor market areas, counties and county equivalents, cities with a population of 25,000 and over, and all cities and towns in New England regardless of
+areas, small labor market areas, counties and county equivalents, cities with populations of 25,000 and over, and cities and towns in New England with populations of at

-population.
-These data constitute the LA series in LABSTAT, the time series database of the Bureau of Labor Statistics.
+least 1,000.
+These data constitute the LA series in LABSTAT, the time-series database of the Bureau of Labor Statistics.
 For a more detailed description of the LAUS areas,

 see Geographic Concepts.